Back to blog

 Pick The Right Workflow First

 The first AI-native workflow should be narrow enough to validate and meaningful enough to change the product story.
 Good candidates have repeated inputs, clear success criteria, accessible data, measurable business value, and a human review point.
+If the team is still deciding whether the workflow is automation-ready, the Workflow Automation Opportunity Finder can separate repeatable process value from AI novelty.
 Poor candidates require ambiguous judgment, fragmented permissions, high legal exposure, or irreversible external action before the team has proven reliability.

 Candidate WorkflowModernization OpportunityRisk To Control